UPPMAX/HPC-python/docs/day1/load_run_packages.rst

    - How do I find which packages and versions are available?
    - What to do if I need other packages?
-   - Are there differences between HPC2N, LUNARC, and UPPMAX?
+   - Are there differences between HPC2N, LUNARC, UPPMAX, and NSC?

 .. objectives::